vyos/vyos-documentation/docs/configuration/protocols/isis.rst

   to 127.

 .. cfgcmd:: set protocols isis <name> interface <interface>
-  three-way-handshake
+  no-three-way-handshake

-  This command enables :rfc:`5303` Three-Way Handshake for P2P adjacencies.
+  This command disables Three-Way Handshake for P2P adjacencies which described in :rfc:`5303`.
 Three-Way Handshake is enabled by default.

 Redistribution Configuration